 [Section 73DC inserted by No. 66 of 2003 s.
 33.]

 73DD.
-Meaning of majority interest and further interest
+Meaning of “majority interest” and “further interest”

 (1) For the purposes of section 73DC, a person acquires a majority interest in a registered unit trust scheme if a disposition of a unit in the scheme results in the person, or the person and a related person, acquiring an interest in the scheme (the “relevant interest”) such that having acquired —